hipay/hipay-docs/hipay-enterprise-sdk-prestashop/7-Payment-configuration.md

 ![legend](images/capture.png)

-You can also do the “capture” directly in your HiPay Fullservice back office.
+You can also do the “capture” directly in your HiPay Enterprise back office.
 The order will be updated automatically in your PrestaShop back office.

 ## Refund

-Some HiPay Fullservice payment methods allow for a refund.
+Some HiPay Enterprise payment methods allow for a refund.
 To do it, go to "_Back Office -> Sales ->View order_" to see the details of the order and choose to make a "complete" or "partial" refund.

 ![legend](images/capture-2.png)

-You can also do the "refund" directly in your HiPay Fullservice back office.
+You can also do the "refund" directly in your HiPay Enterprise back office.
 The order will be updated automatically in your PrestaShop back office.

 ## One-Click (only available for credit card payment methods)